jamesplease/redux-resource/docs/recipes/canceling-requests.md

 Canceling a previous request resolves this problem, as it means that only one search request will ever be in flight at a time, and it will be the user's most recent search.
-If you're using an action creator that returns a native XMLHttpRequest object, such as the action creators in the Action Creators extension, then your code may look like this:
+If you're using an action creator that returns a native XMLHttpRequest object, such as the action creators in Resourceful Action Creators, then your code may look like this:

 ```js
 class Typeahead extends Component {